What is Sexual Violence?

 Building on this foundation, the College values respect for all individuals, civility, diversity, dignity, equality, and freedom, and is committed to maintaining a healthy and safe learning, living, social, recreational and working environment.
 We are also committed to maintaining a campus free of discrimination and harassment, and strive to foster an atmosphere of healthy attitudes and behaviours towards sexuality, sex and gender roles.
 Behaviour that contributes to a hostile and inequitable learning and working environment will not be tolerated by the College.
 Our commitment to supporting those who experience sexual violence is taken very seriously, and we work diligently on campus and with community partners on programs, policies and resources to ensure that our campus remains free from sexual violence.

-Our website provides quick access to the information contained in the College’s Sexual Violence Policy and Procedures.
+Our website provides quick access to the information contained in the College’s Sexual and Gender-Based Violence Prevention Policy and Procedures.
 The Policy and Procedures provide procedures and resources to support individuals and groups who may be directly or indirectly involved in working with persons who have experienced sexual violence.

 I urge all members of the College community to review the Procedures to learn about options and resources available to those who require support, or who wish to support others.
 We all need to work together to ensure that the College remains a safe and positive space where members of the College community feel able to work, learn and express themselves in a safe environment that upholds human equality.